BidderBud Logo

 Housing Association (BRF) Finances

-When you buy a bostadsrätt (co-op apartment), you're buying the right to live in the unit, not the unit itself.
+When you buy a bostadsrätt (co-op apartment or row house that is part of a housing cooperative), you're buying the right to live in the unit, not the unit itself.
 The BRF owns the building.
 That's why evaluating the association's financial health is crucial before you buy.

 Indirect Net Indebtedness